glennbechdevops/unleash-feature-management/README.md

 * Once ready, you'll have a fully configured VS Code environment in your browser
 * Familiarize yourself with Codespaces by exploring the interface - it works just like VS Code!

-## Saving Files

-GitHub Codespaces (VS Code) supports auto-save!
-You can enable it by going to File > Auto Save in the menu.
-When enabled, your changes will be automatically saved.
-However, it's still good practice to manually save files with `Ctrl+S` (Windows/Linux) or `Cmd+S` (Mac) to ensure your changes are persisted.

-## Repository Setup
+## Terminal

-Since you've already forked this repository and created a Codespace from it, the repository code is already available in your workspace!
-You don't need to clone anything.
 The terminal is available at the bottom of the screen in your Codespace (if you don't see it, go to Terminal > New Terminal from the menu).

 ## Add an Unleash token to your template.yml file